 The college based Police Technology diploma provides participants with theoretical and practical learning allowing students to acquire general and professional knowledge and skills.
 ENPQ then builds on the college program by immersing the participant in hands on applied learning and advanced skill development through the concept of a virtual police station environment.

-Tuition fees apply for ENPQ's Police Patrolling program and amount to approximately $5,845 that includes room and board, books and supplies.
+Tuition fees apply for ENPQ's Police Patrolling program that includes room and board, books and supplies.

 For more detailed information please review ENPQ's web site.